aschmiedeke/gbtdocs/docs/references/dss.rst

 session is automatically updated in this manner.

 Many observers find it helpful to use a sky-plotting tool to help plan their observations and keep track of target locations on the sky.
-The CLEO Scheduler & Skyview tool, which runs on Linux systems in Green Bank and can be run remotely through VNC or FastX, is one such tool that allows a GBT user to plot target locations on the sky for any date and time.
+The CLEO :ref:`<references/cleo:Scheduler and Skyview` tool, which runs on Linux systems in Green Bank and can be run :ref:`remotely through VNC or FastX <how-tos/infrastructure/remote-connection:How to connect remotely to the GBO network>`, is one such tool that allows a GBT user to plot target locations on the sky for any date and time.
 This application can read target coordinates from a standard astrid catalog file.
 Observers will find this tool handy for identifying the time of day a project may get scheduled, as well as helping to plan observations in detail after they are scheduled.

-.. todo:: Add the relevant references CLEO scheduler, FastX/VNC connection.

 Contact Information and Project Notes